 - Adhere (Zhan) getting an opponent to follow you under your control.

-- It teachers the four primary principles of movement:
+- Pushing hands is a way to practice the four primary principles of movement

 - Ward Off (Peng)